You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for dasabuvir sodium; ombitasvir, paritaprevir, ritonavir and what is the scope of freedom to operate?

-Dasabuvir sodium; ombitasvir, paritaprevir, ritonavir has six hundred and twenty-one patent family members in fifty-four countries.
+Dasabuvir sodium; ombitasvir, paritaprevir, ritonavir has five hundred and sixty-five patent family members in fifty-two countries.

 Summary for dasabuvir sodium; ombitasvir, paritaprevir, ritonavir